-Regular college classes are offered on certain evenings of the week.
-Each evening class normally meets one night each week, usually Monday, Tuesday, or Thursday.
+Regular college courses are offered during late afternoon and early evening hours.
 The length of the class session is adjusted so that the total meeting time for the semester is equivalent to that of a day class.

 SUMMER SESSIONS

 Two summer sessions are held, offering a selection of courses in each department.
 A schedule of courses may be secured by writing to the Dean of the College.